Free Case Review

 Fighting Against Domestic Violence Charges in Tennessee

-• Current or former dating or sexual partner
+• Those in a current or previous dating or sexual relationship

-• Any other relative by blood, adoption, or marriage
+• Relatives by blood, adoption, or marriage (including siblings or in-laws)

 Can Domestic Assault Charges be Dropped in Tennessee?